Searching great energy plans for you

 Why do retailers change their prices?

-All retailers update their rates to reflect the changes in the costs associated with providing customers energy.
-These costs include (but are not limited to):
+Retailers update their rates to reflect the changes in the costs associated with providing customers energy.

-- Network charges: Costs charged by distributors to manage and maintain the pipes, poles and wires that service your premises and your local area.
+• Network charges: costs charged by distributors to manage and maintain the pipes, poles and wires that service your premises and your local area.

-- Wholesale energy costs: the cost ENGIE incurs to purchase energy from generators and producers.
+• Wholesale energy costs: the cost ENGIE incurs to purchase energy from generators and producers.

-- Environmental Costs: these are costs incurred by us to comply with government schemes to support renewable energy generation and energy efficiency.
+• Environmental costs: these are costs incurred by us to comply with government schemes to support renewable energy generation and energy efficiency.

 Why are my energy rates going up?